 Heat oil in a pan over medium heat.

-Sauté onions until translucent.
+Sauté shallots until translucent.

 Add ginger-garlic paste and stir for a few seconds.